cat and cow (Bitilasana)

 • Sukhasana (Easy Position)

-Seated Cat-Cow Pose
+Seated Cat-Cow

 How to Perform Seated Cat-Cow Pose?

-Sit on the ground, cross your legs in Sukhasana and stretch the spine lifting the body upwards and taking a few breaths nearer.
+Sit on the ground, cross your legs in Sukhasana, and stretch the spine lifting the body upwards and taking a few breaths nearer.

 Relax your hands over your knees.
 Disappear back into a Seated Cow Position, permitting your shoulder blades to pull apart and round.
 Rest your head.
 Center on pulling in the tummy deep in and upwards.
-Lock the chin close to the chest and use the strength through the hands on the knees pull yourself deep inwards with shoulders and chest vanish in.
+Lock the chin close to the chest and use the strength through the hands on the knees to pull yourself deep inwards with shoulders and chest vanish in.

 Alter the movement by leading with your head.
 Look up to the vaulting, arching the back, and puffing out the chest.
 Hold it here, then back into Seated Cow Position again.
-Stretch the spine out entirely inwards and as the chest is forced forward, remain the neck is taken deep upwards feeling any stiffness around the neck.
+Stretch the spine out entirely inwards and as the chest is forced forward, the neck is taken deep upwards feeling any stiffness around the neck.

-This exercise is quiet on the core when you are sitting because you are not using it to hold up your suspended body weight like in Cat-Cow Position (Bitilasana Marjaryasana).
+This exercise is quiet on the core when you are sitting because you are not using it to hold up your suspended body weight like in the Cat-Cow Position (Bitilasana Marjaryasana).

 Whenever you are ready, round the full-back, pulling the navel into the spine to take the position a bit deeper.
 This should be done very leisurely and carefully as sudden pushing of the navel inwards can cause stiffness in the stomach or may conduct discomfort.